Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding: Experiments

-To evaluate the effectiveness of our frame-selection algorithm, we train the model without frame selection, meaning the video encoder processes all frames, leading to lower throughput.
-The results show that our attention-based frame-selection algorithm performs on-bar by processing all video frames while achieving higher throughput

-Finally, we compare our efficient token projector with the widely adopted MLP-based projection design.
-Our proposed ET projector achieves higher accuracy while maintaining higher throughput.
+Although the dual-encoder has slightly lower throughput (45.9 vs. 49.6 tokens/sec) than the image-only variant, it achieves around 5\% higher accuracy on challenging tasks like EgoSchema and MLVU.
+Our lightweight video encoder (VideoMamba with 73M parameters) adds minimal overhead, making this an efficient trade-off for real-time edge deployment with enhanced accuracy.
+Overall, the ablation study demonstrates that the dual-encoder design offers a favorable balance between efficiency and spatiotemporal representation, highlighting its potential for scalable, long-video understanding while maintaining generalizability across video benchmarks.
+To evaluate the effectiveness of our frame-selection method, we train the model without frame selection, meaning the video encoder processes all video frames.
+The results show that our attention-based frame-selection performs on-bar by processing all video frames while achieving higher throughput.
+Finally, we compare our efficient token projector against the widely used MLP-based projection, showing improved accuracy while maintaining higher throughput.

+While our model demonstrates strong overall performance, its effectiveness on fine-grained tasks such as action and pose recognition is relatively limited.
+We attribute this to two primary design choices aimed at maximizing efficiency and enabling real-time inference: (i) using a lower spatial resolution compared to larger baselines, and (ii) constraining the number of frames to reduce temporal redundancy.
+Both factors, while beneficial for speed and memory efficiency, may discard subtle spatial and temporal cues that are critical for distinguishing fine-grained categories.

+To better understand this trade-off, we conducted additional ablation by varying the number of frames with our frame selection strategies.
+Tab.~\ref{tab:finegrained_efficiency} reports the results on fine-grained action and pose tasks.
+We observe that increasing the frame count from 16 to 32 improves performance because the model sees more informative temporal segments.
+However, this comes at the cost of higher computational overhead with lower throughput.
+For instance, increasing the number of input frames from 16 to 32 improves the fine-grained action by 3.7\% and fine-grained pose by 9.2\%, while reducing the throughput from 38.5 to 30.2.
+These findings highlight the fundamental tension between efficiency and fine-grained recognition.